-This year we are asking for our supporters to make a pledge to stand against violence towards sex workers.
-Whatever your job or experiences, all of us have roles to play in making the world a safer place for sex workers.
+For the 2020 campaign we asked our supporters to make a pledge to stand against violence towards sex workers.
 Samples pledges can be fond at the bottom of this page or feel free to make your own.
 We ask that you take a picture of you holding your pledge and share with us via posting on your social media channels and tagging us in or sending us your picture in an email so that we can post onto our own social media channels.

 Facebook: Basisyorkshire1 | Instagram: Basisyorkshire | Twitter: @Basissexwork

 Webinar- Exploring Key Questions Around Sex Work (Dec.
 10th)

 We hosted a webinar exploring key questions and challenging common misconceptions around consent, violence, the law and stigma that arise in relation to sex work.
 This event was informed by our years working as allies and by crucial input that sex workers have shared with us in facilitated inclusion and participation sessions.